brindagokul/brindagokul.github.io/_pages/about.md

 Lawrence Livermore National Laboratory.
 A central thread across my work is an effort to support intelligence-led policymaking through empirically grounded, methodologically rigorous research.
 I combine theoretical insights from political science and economics with methods from computer science to advance both our scholarly understanding and practical approaches to transnational threats.

-I am currently com- pleting my Ph.D. at the University of Michigan in Information and Scientific Computing and will join the National Security Data and Policy Institute at the University of Virginia as a Postdoctoral Research Associate for 2025–2026.
+I am currently completing my Ph.D. at the University of Michigan in Information and Scientific Computing and will be joining the National Security Data and Policy Institute at the University of Virginia as a Postdoctoral Research Associate for 2025–2026.